-Team mentors can register teams for the 2016 FLL challenge at the FLL website for Australia.
+Team coaches can register teams for the 2021 FLL WA challenge in June through the FIRST Australia website.

-- A field setup kit (this is the practice field for your robot), comprised of an exclusive selection of LEGO® bricks, the instructions to assemble your mission models, and a roll-out field to practice on.
+- A LEGO Competition kit, an exclusive selection of LEGO® bricks, the instructions to assemble your mission models, and a roll-out field to practice on.

-Materials are distributed in August and teams have 10 to 12 weeks to work on the challenges.
-FIRST LEGO League is an incredibly rewarding program for young students, and teams can come from schools, social groups, community groups, homes, church groups, etc.
+The FLL LEGO Competition kits usually arrive in early August and teams have 10 to 12 weeks to work on the challenges.
+FLL WA is an incredibly rewarding program for young students, and teams can come from schools, social groups, community groups, homes, etc.

-If you want to start a team, there are a few things you’ll need:
+If you want to start a team, there are a few things you will need:

 - A dedicated adult coach

-- A LEGO Mindstorms EV3, NXT or RCX robot kit
+- A LEGO SPIKE Prime, Mindstorms EV3, NXT or RCX robot kit

 - A place to meet to work on building robots, practicing games and working on the project.

 Teams then enter one of the West Australian Regional tournaments taking place in November.
 Qualifying teams go forward to the finals at Curtin, then potentially onto international tournaments in 2022.